Albert Cassell: Career

 Cassell worked at Howard University for eighteen years, serving as an instructor, land manager, surveyor, and architect.
 Cassell's vision and work helped shape the campus through his "Twenty Year Plan", through which he designed numerous campus buildings.
 His most important design at Howard, was the Founders Library, a building which evoked both the Georgian architecture revival style and Independence Hall in Philadelphia.
 This building would become an architectural and educational symbol for the university.

 While at Howard, Cassell also designed buildings for other institutional clients.
 His work included buildings at Virginia Union University, Provident Hospital in Baltimore, various Masonic temples, as well as smaller works for select commercial and residential clients.

 Following his time at Howard University, Cassell went on to design several buildings for Morgan State College (now Morgan State University) in Baltimore.
 In his later years he joined with other African-American architects to form the firm of Cassell, Gray & Sutton.
 He went on to work for several other large clients such as the Roman Catholic Archdiocese of Washington and the government of the District of Columbia.

-As his final project, Cassell sought to develop Chesapeake Heights on the Bay, a 520 acre summer resort community for African-Americans in Prince Frederick, Calvert County, Maryland.
+As his final project, Cassell sought to develop Chesapeake Heights on the Bay, a 520 acre summer resort community for African-Americans in Prince Frederick, Maryland.
 The project was to feature houses, a motel, shopping centers, a pier, a marina, beaches, and a clubhouse fronting the Chesapeake Bay.
 Roads and a few homes were built by 1969, but the project ended with Cassell's death in that same year.